ItziModel/itzi/README.md

 The following raster maps are optionals:
   - boundary condition type: an integer map (see below)
-  - boudary condition value: a map for boundary conditions using user-given value
+  - boundary condition value: a map for boundary conditions using user-given value

 The following informations are needed to start the simulation:
   - sim_duration: the total simulated time in seconds